Community Action Partnership of Strafford County programs.

 Both community and parental involvement is strongly encouraged by the community action agency.
 Depending on each family’s needs, part time day services are available either at local centers in your town or in the home, and each child is provided with services according to their needs.

 The New Hampshire Workforce Investment Act provides employment services to displaced and economically disadvantaged workers in the county.
 Applicants need to be aged 18 years and up.
+Not only are the WIA agencies in Strafford County, but there are also a number of ways to increase income from at home work jobs.

 Additional employment resources from Workplace Success have been providing job skills training and volunteer placement for the New Hampshire Employment Program.
 It targets Temporary Assistance for Needy Families (TANF) recipients who are re-entering the workforce and at the same time need the income for supporting their families and paying the bills.
 Activities include course work in the classroom, literacy classes and computer training, as well as support and liaison services.